Alexandria High School (Alabama)

 Alexandria High School is a public high school in Alexandria, Alabama, United States.
 It is part of Calhoun County Schools, serving grades 9-12.
 Alexandria High School is one of several schools in the Calhoun County Schools System.
-The school includes grades 9 thru 12.
-The Principal is Mr. Derek Cobb and the Assistant Principal is Mrs. Toni Brown.
+The school includes grades 9 through 12.
+The principal is Derek Cobb, and the assistant principal is Toni Brown.

-The mascot of Alexandria High School is the Valley Cub "Cubby" and the school colors are orange and black.
+The school's mascot is the Valley Cub "Cubby", and the school colors are orange and black.

 Academics

-The school operates on an 5- block schedule day and offers both career-prep and college-prep courses for students, including AP and Honors Courses.
+The school operates on a 5-block schedule day and offers both career-prep and college-prep courses, including AP and honors courses.

-Electives include Spanish, Environmental Science, Anatomy, Pre-calculus, Agri-Science, World History and others.
+Electives include Spanish, Environmental Science, Anatomy, Pre-calculus, Agri-Science, and World History.

-The campus also is host to a special education program.
+The campus hosts a special education program.

-Students of grades 7 through 12 from Alexandria have completed and won in math tournaments, including the annual Calhoun County (AL) Schools Math Tournament.
+Students in grades 7 through 12 from Alexandria have completed and won in math tournaments, including the annual Calhoun County (AL) Schools Math Tournament.

-Students at Alexandria have the opportunity to participate with the Calhoun County School System Robotics Team, and were the first annual Calhoun County Schools tournament champions in 2025.
+Students at Alexandria may participate in the Calhoun County School System Robotics Team.
+The team was the first annual Calhoun County Schools tournament champion in 2025.

 Student activities and clubs

-A variety of student activities are available, including Senior High Scholars Bowl, Student Government Association, Future Farmers of America, FCCLA, Senior Honor Society, Key Club, Project Outreach, FBLA, Men & Women of the Valley, Fellowship of Christian Athletes, State-level choir, a marching band, and a concert band, the "Sound of the Valley".
+Student activities include Senior High Scholars Bowl, Student Government Association, Future Farmers of America, FCCLA, Senior Honor Society, Key Club, Project Outreach, FBLA, Men & Women of the Valley, Fellowship of Christian Athletes, State-level choir, a marching band, and a concert band, the "Sound of the Valley".

-The Miss Alexandria Pageant is an annual affair at the school as well as the Junior/Senior Prom.
+The Miss Alexandria Pageant is an annual affair at the school, as well as the junior/denior prom.

-Alexandria students have operated student-produced annual yearbook called "The Alexandrian".
+Alexandria students produce an annual yearbook called The Alexandrian.